awsdocs/amazon-lex-developer-guide/doc_source/gs-bp-details-postcontent-flow.md

    + It validates slot data after every user input\.
 It fulfills the intent at the end\.
 That is, the bot processes the flower order and returns a message to the user instead of simply returning slot data to the client\.
 For more information, see [Using Lambda Functions](using-lambda.md)\.
    + It also sets the session attributes\.
 For more information about session attributes, see [PostText](API_runtime_PostText.md)\.

       After you complete the Getting Started section, you can do the additional exercises \([Additional Examples: Creating Amazon Lex Bots](additional-exercises.md) \)\.
-[Example: BookTrip](ex-book-trip.md) uses session attributes to share cross\-intent information to engage in a dynamic conversation with the user\.
+[Book Trip](ex-book-trip.md) uses session attributes to share cross\-intent information to engage in a dynamic conversation with the user\.

 **Next Step**
 [Step 3: Create a Lambda Function \(Console\)](gs-bp-create-lambda-function.md)